freeCodeCamp/freeCodeCamp/guide/english/git/index.md

 - [More Information](#more-information)

 ### Understand the Three Sections of a Git Project <a name="understand-the-three-sections-of-a-git-project"></a>
-A Git project will have the following three main sections:
+A Git project has the following three main sections:
 1. Git directory
 2. Working directory (or working tree)
 3. Staging area